stephaneVercouillieBMID/slate/source/workingVersion.html.md

 As suggested by this diagram, you can provide us a valid Universal/App Link as the redirect URI in order to improve the user experience as well.
 This redirect URI needs to be whitelisted on our end, as specified in the [Integration Prerequisites](#Onboarding) section.

 <aside class="warning">The base URI available in the Discovery document will only be caught by recent versions of itsme Apps.
 As from 30/05/2018, more than 50% of the itsme Apps on the market will not catch this universal link.
 For these Apps, the flow will be functional but not optimal.
-In order to cover 100% of our Apps, please use the endpoint https://mobileapp.sixdots.be/mobile/authorize</aside>
+The deprecated endpoint used by these Apps is https://mobileapp.sixdots.be/mobile/authorize</aside>

 <aside class="warning">We strongly recommend to use only the HTTP `GET` method, since `POST` method will not be authorized when triggering the itsme App through the Universal Link mechanism.
 If you still opt for usage of the HTTP `POST` method, the request parameters must be serialized using <a href="http://openid.net/specs/openid-connect-core-1_0.html#FormSerialization">Form Serialization.</a></aside>